ni/monodrive-documentation/docs/LV_client/tools/mono_logger.md

    - Radar Cube

-It also saves a text file for the camera annotation if the user set to True the annotation flag.
+It also saves a text file for the camera annotation if the user sets the annotation flag to True.

 ### Inputs